 When you exit Qt Creator, a snapshot of your current workspace is stored as a session.
 To restore the session automatically when you start Qt Creator, select File > Sessions > Manage > Restore last session on startup.

 When you open or create any of the following items, they automatically become a part of the session:

-- Projects with their dependencies (including SUBDIRS projects)
+- Projects with their dependencies (including SUBDIRS projects when using qmake)

 - Breakpoints and expressions